LeptaSpace/zs/README.md

 Problem: I need a neutral language for contract testing.
 That is, writing code to test the ZeroMQ contracts around libzmq, czmq, zyre, etc. This language has to be multithreaded, minimalistic.

+Problem: I need a simpler way to show how ZeroMQ works for tutorials and conferences.
+Solution: a scriptable language that works with an interactive shell.